Johnny "Drama" Chase

-Jonathan "Drama" Chase is a fictional character in the comedy-drama television series Entourage.
-He is played by Kevin Dillon.
+Jonathan "Drama" Chase is a fictional character in the comedy-drama television series Entourage and its film sequel.
+Kevin Dillon portrays his character.
 He is often addressed by other characters as Johnny Drama or Drama, but is credited in his movies and TV shows as "Johnny Chase".

 Fictional biography

 Drama is the older half-brother of popular actor Vincent Chase.
-Drama has been a C-list actor for most of his career, best known for his starring role as Tarvold in a cult television series, Viking Quest.
+Drama has been a C-list actor for most of his career, best known for his starring role as Tarvold in the cult television series Viking Quest.
 Later in Entourage, he is cast in another series, Five Towns, which scores 16 million viewers on its premiere.
 He left the hit show after a run-in with a TV executive.
 Not long after, he was given a holding deal by the network for his own show.

 In the first season of Entourage, Drama has not had a serious acting gig for three years.
 Instead, he is Vincent's chef and fitness consultant, often watching out for his brother and making sure he eats right.
 His personality is alternately macho and warm-hearted, pompous and insecure.
-His acting range is limited by a wooden style, but he constantly brings up bit roles he has played over the years in such movies and television shows as Barbershop, Melrose Place, Nash Bridges, The Commish, A Different World, Pacific Blue, Full House, 21 Jump Street, Beverly Hills, 90210, and Star Trek: Voyager as well as a national television commercial for herpes drug Valtrex, and tries to give acting and general Hollywood-related advice to his brother.
+His acting range is limited by a wooden style, but he constantly brings up the bit roles he has played over the years in such movies and television shows as Barbershop, Melrose Place, Nash Bridges, The Commish, A Different World, Pacific Blue, Full House, 21 Jump Street, Beverly Hills, 90210, and Star Trek: Voyager, as well as a national television commercial for the herpes drug Valtrex, and tries to give acting and general Hollywood-related advice to his brother.
 For example, he helped Vince decide which agency to sign with based on a point system after Vince was thinking about firing Ari.
 He starred as Tarvold in the fictional science fiction series Viking Quest, which spawned his catchphrase "Victory!".
 In the episode "Drive", Drama reveals he is a Razzie Award winner.
 He also revealed that he's directed a couple of short films in the episode "Welcome to the Jungle", after overhearing a conversation where Eric threatens to fire Billy Walsh from the production of Medellin.

-He is always looking to capitalize on Vincent's success, which pays off with a supporting role in a film called Queens Boulevard, a bit part in another film Medellin, and an appearance in a flashy Chinese commercial that Vincent does.
+He is always looking to capitalize on Vincent's success, which pays off with a supporting role in a film called Queens Boulevard, a bit part in another film called Medellin, and an appearance in a flashy Chinese commercial that Vincent does.
 Although he occasionally finds his little brother's charity emasculating, he almost never turns it down.
-While it would seem that he is nothing more than a leech, Johnny cares deeply for his brother and the rest of the group, springing to their help when needed.
+While it would seem that he is nothing more than a leech, Johnny cares deeply for his brother and the rest of the group, springing to their aid when needed.
 Johnny is a member of the Screen Actors Guild.